Multi-energy diffuse neutrino fluxes originating from core-collapse supernovae: Introduction

-So far, theoretical studies on neutrino emissions from the core and outer region of CCSNe have been made only independently, as tracing physics over the entire dynamics throughout core collapse to ejecta-CSM interactions is quite challenging.
+So far, theoretical studies on neutrino emissions from the core and outer region of CCSNe have been made mostly independently, as tracing physics over the entire dynamics throughout core collapse to ejecta-CSM interactions is quite challenging.
 Nevertheless, utilizing neutrinos from those two processes by any means should confer benefits for multifaceted comprehension of CCSNe.
-The scope of this paper is to provide a comprehensive framework for the CCSN-origin diffuse neutrino fluxes in different energy regimes due to two distinctive physical processes.
+For example, Ref.~\cite{2025ApJ...982...93S} proposes a potential opportunity of investigating the origin of CSM through simultaneous detection of low-energy pre-SN neutrinos and high-energy neutrinos from a CCSN at different detectors.
+Considering the global situation that many different neutrino telescopes start operating or are being built in the upcoming years, studies on such multi-energy neutrino astronomy become more valuable.
+In particular, this paper focuses on the diffuse neutrino measurement as such studies are still missing in that area.
+In this work, because there is no complete framework that consistently treats both core and outer regions, available models on each region are referred and forcibly linked based on the observationally-motivated assumptions.
 For this purpose, a conventional classification of supernovae based on observed lines and spectral features in the optical survey~\cite{2003LNP...598...21T,2017hsn..book..195G} is referred in conjunction with progenitor features, particularly their initial mass.

 The rest of this paper is structured as follows.
 Section~\ref{sec:snclass} introduces the supernova classification used for the later calculation of the diffuse fluxes and is followed by Section~\ref{sec:nuemiss} in which models of thermal MeV neutrinos and non-thermal high-energy neutrinos are described.
 The calculated neutrino fluxes are presented in Section~\ref{sec:nuflux} and the results are discussed in more detail in Section~\ref{sec:discuss}.
 Finally, concluding remarks are given in Section~\ref{sec:concl}.